• Skip to content

 • can’t stand even when holding on to you or the furniture

-• uses one hand a lot more than the other.
+• uses one hand much more than the other.

-You should see a child health professional if you notice that your child has lost skills he had before.
+See a child health professional if you notice that your toddler has lost skills they once had.

 Supported By